9 Best Garage Storage Systems of 2026

 Pros

-• Wire shelf design lets dust, water, and debris fall through rather than collecting on the surface, which is the right answer for a working garage environment
+• Wire-shelf design lets dust, debris, and moisture fall through — the right answer for a working garage versus solid shelves

 Cons